superprat/saltside/Readme.md

 SaltSide Test
 =======================

 A Basic HTTP Service with JSON API built with Node.js, Express, MongoDB.
-The service you will build is a bird registry and it will support the following requests:
+The service is a bird registry and it will support the following requests:

  - `GET /birds` - List all birds
  - `POST /birds` - Add a new bird
  - `GET /birds/{id}` - Get details on a specific bird
   - `DELETE /birds/{id}` - Delete a bird by id

  The MongoDB Database is hosted on mlabs.com.
 The Connection string is specified in .env file

 Setting Up
 =======================

 ```bash